rsaemann/HA-FoxESS-H3-Modbus/README.md

 ---

-Connecting to your H3 inverter can be acheived by:
+Connecting your H3 inverter can be acheived by:

-* Connecting to the COM port using a [RS485 to USB](https://www.reichelt.de/raspberry-pi-usb-rs485-schnittstelle-ch340c-rpi-usb-rs485-p242783.html?&nbc=1) (Approved)
+* Connecting to the (RasPi's) COM port using a [RS485 to USB](https://www.reichelt.de/raspberry-pi-usb-rs485-schnittstelle-ch340c-rpi-usb-rs485-p242783.html?&nbc=1) (Approved)
-⚠️ Additional hardware requires basic electronics competencies to connect the two additional wires for the RS485 interface to the inverters com connector.⚠️
+* Connecting to the home WiFi using a RS485 to WiFi dongle like the 'Elfin EW11A RS485 to WIFI converter' (Connects the RS485 pins on your inverter.
+This does not use the inverter's build-in WiFi or Ethernet connection.)

-⚠️ Using the inverters LAN port to connect to your router/switch via Ethernet does not work for H3 inverters, yet.
+* ⚠️ Using the inverter's Ethernet LAN port or dongle to connect to your router/switch via Ethernet does **not** work for H3 inverters, yet.
 Port 502 is not open.
 This solution might be fixed with future firmware.
-It is not possible with firmware version Master 1.25, Slave 1.02, Manage 1.29 ⚠️
+It is not possible with firmware version Master 1.25-1.57, Slave 1.02, Manager 1.29 ⚠️